deployment-from-scratch/django-2.2-polls/README.md

-# Django 2.2 tutorial polls app commit by commit
+# Django 4.0 tutorial polls app commit by commit

-This is a commit by commit Django 2.2 polls application from the official [tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial01/).
+This is a commit by commit Django 2.2 polls application (now upgraded to Django 4.0) from the official [tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial01/).
 Feel free to jump to any point in time!
 It is made to serve as one of the deployment examples for the [Deployment from Scratch](https://deploymentfromscratch.com/) book.

 ## Setup

-*The app requires Python 3, Django 2.2, and SQLite.*
+*The app requires Python 3, Django 4.0, and SQLite.*

 Run migrations:
 ```